egjiri/go-kit/Readme.md

-# Go Utils
+# Go Kit
-A collection of useful packages that can be used across projects.
+A collection of useful Go packages that can be used across projects.